2021 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2021-S DCAM Nickel Value

-Price guidance for 2021-S DCAM nickels reflects this accessibility.
-PR69 DCAM examples typically value at $15, while perfect PR70 DCAM specimens value at $22.
-The auction record of $161 for a PR69 DCAM example sold in March 2022 demonstrates that even top-grade proof nickels remain affordable within the modern Jefferson series.
+Because DCAM quality is routine for this issue and certified populations at PR68–PR70 DCAM are large, prices remain very accessible.
+PR69 DCAM examples typically sell for around $15, while perfect PR70 DCAM coins bring approximately $22.
+The auction record of $161 for a PR69 DCAM sold in March 2022 represents the high-water mark, illustrating that modern proof nickels remain affordable entry points in the Jefferson series even at their finest.

 2021-S DCAM Nickel Price/Grade Chart